King Power Stadium: Rugby matches

-In 2004 Leicester Tigers considered sharing the stadium with Leicester City as their own 16,815-capacity ground at Welford Road was considered too small to handle the growing popularity of rugby union.
-The plan would have seen the two clubs form a jointly owned company to buy the stadium from, then owners, Teachers.
-The deal was abandoned in 2005 as the clubs failed to fully agree terms.
+In 2004, Leicester Tigers considered sharing the stadium with Leicester City as their own 16,815-capacity ground at Welford Road was considered too small to handle the growing popularity of rugby union.
+The plan would have seen the two clubs form a jointly owned company to buy the stadium from, then owners, Teachers (TIAA–CREF).
+The deal was abandoned in 2005 as the two respective parties were unable to fully agree terms.

-Due to the continued parlous state of the football club's finances, rumours that groundsharing was still being discussed continued to circulate, with some suggestions Tigers were considering buying the stadium outright from Teachers.
+Due to the continued parlous state of the football club's finances, rumours that groundsharing was still being discussed continued to circulate, with some suggestions Tigers were considering buying the stadium outright from Teachers (TIAA–CREF).
 In 2007, a permanent groundshare was ruled out as Leicester Tigers received planning consent for a major expansion of their own Welford Road venue, with a new 10,500-seat stand taking Welford Road to a capacity of 24,500.

 Leicester Tigers played six matches at the stadium in total.
 The first three were either to capitalise on the larger capacity with the greater interest in high-profile games, or when competition rules demanded the match be played away from their normal home ground.
 The other three matches were played due to the demolition of the old Caterpillar Stand at Welford Road.